 Those potential monopolistic practices include WeChat’s banning of links to competing and third-party platforms like Alibaba’s Taobao and Tmall, and to Douyin, the domestic version of TikTok.
-Another, analysts say, are supposedly high commission fees for transactions made on the app now that almost all brands run their virtual shops on WeChat for sales.
+Another, analysts say, are supposedly high commission fees for transactions made on the app now that almost all brands run their virtual shops on WeChat to grow sales.

 In an olive branch move, WeChat reached out to Alibaba to open the app to the latter’s Taobao virtual mall and soon WeChat users will be able to place orders on Taobao when the two apps and the hundreds of millions of accounts on them are cross-linked.
 Alibaba’s senior vice president Wang Hai has confirmed the move.

 SAMR has recently come down hard on tech giants with the launch of a probe of other related online platform operators in November.
 So far it has only singled out Alibaba for punitive fines and put it on notice for three years during which Alibaba must submit detailed annual reports on its compliance.

 Some observers suggest that Pony Ma’s modest, self-effacing public image and his overtures to embrace regulation may score Tencent points with the SAMR.